In our current economy, many people are finding that their primary sources of income just aren’t enough.

-There are websites like Demand Studios which are looking for skilled writers and editors to do professional-quality work.
+There are many websites like About.com which are looking for skilled writers and editors to do professional-quality work.

-HubPages is also a potential avenue for writing for pay.
+Content focused sites like HubPages are also a great venue for writing for pay.
 Self-submitted articles can earn $1.50 per 1000 page views.
 It sounds like peanuts, but you write 10 articles that get a fair amount of views a month, and now you’re making over $100 dollars passively.

 8. Be an at home Nurse

 OK, so this one is only for currently registered nurses, and you must have at least 3 years experience in the field.

 So, it is another professionals-only opportunity, but the pay is quite good.